 - Balloon colors have exploded over the years.
 What originally started as nine colors has now escalated to forty-seven colors.
 This is not counting the offbeat imprints and seasonal balloon colors.

 - Instructional books dwindle as fewer are being produced.
 Yet YouTube is fueled by thousands of individuals teaching balloon techniques once only taught in books and on DVDs.

 - Balloon forums are stagnating.
 There are hundreds of Facebook groups all trying to grab the attention of balloon entertainers.
-Groups dedicated to headbands, holidays, beginners, reviews, history and many more which overlap ideas, concepts, and originality.
+Groups dedicated to headbands, holidays, beginners, reviews, history, and many more overlap ideas, concepts, and originality.

 - Balloon distortion transforms the balloon figure into balloon art.
-The world of the balloon stacker has changed from creating mystic columns, to hand wrenching, balloon stuffing, and contortionist dance as the balloon artist forces a balloon to act and handle in manner that they were not designed to perform.
+The balloon stacker’s world has changed from creating mystic columns to hand wrenching, balloon stuffing, and contortionist dance as the balloon artist forces a balloon to act and handle in a manner that they were not designed to perform.

 - YouTube trained entertainers compete for major gigs like seasoned professionals.
 The trials and errors which occur in the learning process have been reduced.
-Newbie’s quickly absorb knowledge from YouTube channels and in record time gain the technical skills to rival a seasoned professional.
-Unlike the college graduate whose career starts at the entry level, the YouTube student competes with seasoned veterans for the prime jobs.
+Newbies quickly absorb knowledge from YouTube channels and gain the technical skills to rival a seasoned professional in record time.
+Unlike the college graduate whose career starts at the entry-level, the YouTube student competes with seasoned veterans for the prime jobs.

 What have you noticed in the balloon industry that has changed since you started working in the industry?